The Four and Twenty Elders Casting their Crowns before the Divine Throne

 Blake's depiction was created as part of a commission of biblical watercolours for his friend and patron Thomas Butts.
 The artist began to work on Butts's series around 1800.
 For stylistic reasons—including the use of pencil instead of pen and ink—it is generally believed by scholars that Blake began work on the piece sometime in 1803.
 Paintings and drawings from the series are typically characterised by intense displays of colour and The Four and Twenty Elders is generally held as one of the most vivid examples of Blake's output from the period.

 In this watercolour, Blake arranges the various elements and characters from the biblical text in a highly symmetrical and organised manner.
-God is pictured sitting on his throne at the center of the panel and portrayed as an ancient figure with a long and broad white beard, dressed in red clothing.
+God is pictured sitting on his throne at the centre of the panel and portrayed as an ancient figure with a long and broad white beard dressed in red clothing.
 The Deity holds a book or scroll in his right hand, according to scripture, "written within and on the backside, sealed with seven seals', while his left hand is raised in a gesture of benediction and blessing.
 His throne is enclosed by a rainbow which radiates from below a pointed Gothic arch formed from the wings of angels.
 Before the throne is a slain lamb, "having seven horns and seven eyes, which are the seven Spirits of God sent forth into all the earth".
 The lamb's seven horns are represented by seven spikes fanned above his corpse, while the seven cherubic heads beneath him allude to the "seven Spirits of God".
 Each cherub is crowned by a tongued flame, a reference to the "seven lamps of fire" described in Revelation 4.5.